Western Illinois University - Quad Cities - Academics

-The Quad Cities campus offers 14 undergraduate degrees in Accounting, Early Childhood Education, Elementary Education, Engineering, General Studies, Information Systems, Law Enforcement & Justice Administration, Liberal Arts & Sciences, Management, Manufacturing Engineering Technology, Marketing, Recreation Park & Tourism Administration, Nursing(RN-BSN), and Supply Chain Management.
+The Quad Cities campus offers undergraduate degrees in Accounting, Communication, Early Childhood Education, Elementary Education, English, Engineering, Engineering Technology, General Studies, Human Resource Management, Information Systems, Law Enforcement & Justice Administration, Liberal Arts & Sciences, Management, Marketing, Recreation Park & Tourism Administration, Nursing(RN-BSN), and Supply Chain Management.

 How do I find out about my major?

 How do I find out about financial aid or scholarships at WIU-QC?